wavefrontHQ/docs/pages/doc/wavefront_api.md

 6. Select the appropriate permissions for the service account and click **Update**.

 #### View and Manage the API Tokens for Your Organization
+You can view and revoke the API token for any user or service account in your organization.

 1. Log in to your Wavefront instance as administrator.
 2. In the Wavefront UI, click the gear icon <i class="fa fa-cog"/>  at the top right of the taskbar and select **Accounts**.
 3. Click the **API Tokens** tab to see the list of all API tokens for all user and service accounts in a table format.
-4. To examine or find a particular API token:
+4. Examine or find a particular API token:
-- You can sort the API tokens table columns
+- Sort the API tokens table by column.
-- You can filter by account type and by usage
+- Filter the API tokens by an account type, usage, or your saved search.
-- You can search and save your searches
+- Search and save your searches.
 5. To revoke an API token, click the ellipsis in front of the token and select **Revoke**.
 Revoking a token cannot be undone.
 A script that uses a revoked token returns an authorization error.

 ![View the API Tokens](/images/API_tokens.png)